TL-System/plato/README.md

 ### Installing YOLOv5 as a Python package

-If object detection using the YOLOv5 model and the COCO dataset is needed, it is required to install YOLOv5 as a Python package first:
+If object detection using the YOLOv5 model and any of the COCO datasets is needed, it is required to install YOLOv5 as a Python package first:

 ```shell
 cd packages/yolov5